YochaiMorYosef/Dynamic_Form_Generation_System/README.md

 Client side:

 1. open a new terminal
-2. Go to the client dir: cd client
+2. Go to the client dir: cd client (here we already run npx create-react-app dynamic-form --template typescript for creating the react env)
 3. run: npm install && npm start

 open the localhost website on port 3000.